Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Motivation and Insights

 \subsection{Memory Error Matters}

-A straightforward way of compiling an Iceberg-encoded algorithm simply replaces the logical gates with physical implementations and places Iceberg initialization, syndrome measurements, and final measurement gadgets into the algorithmic circuit.
-Due to the structure of the gadgets and the separation between the gadgets and the algorithmic circuit, such an unoptimized compilation leads to a significant amount of qubit idling and high circuit depth, as shown in \Cref{fig:motivate_encoded_circuit}.
-This compilation workflow was used in previous Iceberg code demonstrations~\cite{he2024performance}, which we use as our baseline.
-The previous demonstration achieved limited circuit scales due to errors accumulated during the ion shuttling and idling process, referred to as memory errors.
+While error detection and correction codes are essential for mitigating noise, their practical effectiveness is significantly shaped by the structure and depth of the quantum circuit.
+Large or non-optimized circuits can experience substantial \emph{memory errors} from idle qubits exposed to decoherence \cite{gidney2025factor2048bitrsa}.
+In encoded circuits, qubits not constantly participating in gate operations become susceptible to such errors.
+The likelihood of memory errors escalates with the number of idle qubits and extended idling durations.
+Consequently, higher-depth circuits with prominent qubit idling often amass undetected, uncorrected errors, compromising computational fidelity.
+As illustrated in \Cref{fig:motivate_encoded_circuit}(c) for Iceberg code, the encoded circuits may exhibit considerable idle regions.
+For quantum algorithms with numerous single-qubit gates, the logical implementation necessitates frequent use of either the top or bottom qubit, substantially increasing circuit depth.

-To demonstrate the impact of memory errors, we run Iceberg-encoded QAOA using the baseline strategy on the Quantinuum H2-1 emulator, where circuits are optimized by tket~\cite{sivarajah2020t} with barriers inserted for the fault-tolerant gadgets.
+To reveal the impact of memory errors, we run Iceberg-encoded QAOA using the baseline strategy~\cite{he2024performance} on the Quantinuum H2-1 emulator, where circuits are optimized by tket~\cite{sivarajah2020t} with barriers inserted for the fault-tolerant gadgets.
 In addition to the post-selection rate, we employ two metrics.
 The logical fidelity~\cite{he2024performance} measures the gap between noiseless and noisy performance of the QAOA executions.
-The space-time area, defined as $(k+2) \times \text{2Q depth}$, where 2Q depth is the depth of two-qubit gates, estimates the chance of getting memory errors.
+The space-time area is defined as $(k+2) \times \text{2Q depth}$, where 2Q depth is the depth of two-qubit gates.
+Higher space-time area leads to higher probability of getting memory errors.
 To control the impact of gate errors, we choose the number of algorithmic qubits $k$ and depth $p$ in the QAOA circuit such that the instances have similar numbers of physical two-qubit gates in the encoded QAOA circuit.
 Despite similar contributions of gate errors, as the space-time area increases, the logical fidelity and the post-selection rate of the circuit decrease quickly, as shown in \Cref{tab:motivate_depth}.
 Similar observations have also been made in~\cite{he2024performance, Ginsberg2025}.
 This indicates that in large-scale circuits, the impact of memory errors on the circuit performance is non-negligible, which motivates us to develop better compilation techniques for the QED-encoded circuit to reduce qubit idling and circuit depth.